 Currently Steve is a resident of New Philadelphia where he lives with his wife, Sallie.
 They have two adult sons, Adam and Aaron.
 When not playing with the Greco Band, Steve and Sallie like to explore new places in their 1977 MGB.

 Ron Barkett, baritone, received his Bachelor’s degree in Voice Performance from Baldwin-Wallace College Conservatory of Music at Berea, and Teacher Certification from Malone College at Canton.
 He studied voice with Mel Hakola.
 He has been a soloist with the Dominic Greco Band since it reformed in 2001, singing many different styles including opera, patriotic, jazz and pop.
 Ron has performed as baritone soloist with the Tuscarawas Philharmonic many times, as well as the Summit Choral Society of Akron, Franciscan University in Steubenville, Baldwin Wallace College in Berea, and Mount Union College in Alliance.
 Ron is also a member of the Tubafours, a Tuba quartet that performs in the area.

 Since 1983 has been director of choirs at the First United Methodist Church of Dover directing chancel, handbell and brass choirs and a youth praise band.
 He has directed their annual Sacred Music Festival and teaches private voice lessons there.
 Ron takes great pride in the fact that several of his former students are currently music educators.

 In 2015, Ron’s family business, Barkett Fruit Company merged with Atlantic Foods in Canton.
 Ron works there in accounting.
-A life-long resident of Dover, he has three adult children, Anthony, Mark and Maria.
+A life-long resident of Dover, he has three adult children, Anthony, Mark and Maria, and two grandchildren.